ikurtz/ikurtz.github.io/README.md

 ## Running a Maven CI Pipeline Using Workspace Caching
 Now that we've successfully written files to the dedicated cache for this Pipeline, let's see just how much we can reduce the Total Build Time on the next run.

-1. Navigate back to the **ikurtz-workspace-caching** job from the Console Output.
+1. Navigate back to the **workspace-caching-demo** job from the Console Output.
 2. Click **Build Now** again and then navigate to the **Console Output** to follow along with the Build.
 3. As expected, when the `readCache` step is executed on this latest Build we can confirm that the `mvn-cache` we just wrote to is found: